Create a large outdoor kitchen island on wheels with these build plans.

-Start by attaching the cedar panels to the back of the kitchen island.
+Attach the cedar panels first to the back of the kitchen island.
 Notch out the bottom panel so it fits over the 2x4s on the sides.
-Attach the cedar with wood glue and the finishing nails on each vertical post.
+Secure the cedar with finishing nails on each vertical post.

 My counter top was wood surrounded by stainless steel so I was able to attach it with wood screws through the top of the island frame.

 Now all that is left is to add some bins to hold all your outdoor kitchen gear.

 The larger bins will be perfect for storing paper plates, cups, napkins, outdoor table cloths and placemats in the lower bins.
 Utensils and barbecue tools will be perfect in the top bins.